gschaeffer/scc-findings-to-pubsub/README.md

 - **Organization ID**
 - **Project ID** - where the resources will be installed
 - **Service Account** - a service account for SCC Notifications to run
+- The API's below must be enabled for the project
-- Security Command Center API must be enabled
+  - Security Command Center API for the Organization
+  - Cloud Build API
+  - Cloud Functions API
 - You will need IAM security roles of
   - Security Center Admin - to setup notifications
   - Organization Admin - to setup the service account with needed roles